^Finding Vienna’s Neko Cafe

 Even if you’re always there to support your child emotionally, the fact remains that empathy and compassion aren’t something they’re going to learn overnight.
 Likewise, if you aren’t encouraging positive values and behaviors on behalf of your child, where else are they going to learn them?

-As a result, it’s important for mothers to understand the steps they can take to teach actively teach empathy to their children.
+As a result, it’s important for mothers to understand the steps they can take to actively teach empathy to their children.
 To small everyday behaviors to specific activities you can take part in with your child, consider the following strategies to help your child grow emotionally.

 Become More Active in the Community